pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

     * If a package is started in the pharmaverse, then a maintenance strategy can be organized within participating pharmaverse organizations.
 If a package is included in pharmaverse but owned by a individual organization, then that organization is responsible for ensuring the package is maintained.
 Lack of maintenance of a package will result in the package being removed from pharmaverse.
     * If an organization no longer wishes to maintain a package, but it is crucial to the pharmaverse, then another contributing organisation within the pharmaverse may accept moving the packages under the pharmaverse GitHub organization and taking on maintenance.
   * The main branch of the package repository must be protected, and a separate development branch should be used.
 A restricted set of maintainers should have authority to admit changes to the main branch.
-  * The main branch of the package should additionally have Continuous Integration (CI) requirements in the form of automated testing.
+  * The main branch of the package should additionally have extra CI automated testing for package releases.
-    * At a minimum, the CI actions should test R CMD Check on Windows, Linux, and MacOS.
+    * For example, testing R CMD Check on Windows, Linux, and MacOS.
+This could also be achieved via the CRAN checks
-    * In line with version requirements, the CI actions should test the appropriate versions of R.
     * Feel free to re-use these and more useful workflows from [admiralci](https://pharmaverse.github.io/admiralci/main/)

 * __CRAN Acceptability__